Dissertation in Law

 - Full Year

-The course is compulsory for students on all MA in Law Degrees.
-Regulations relating to choice of topic, the role of the supervisor and presentation are set out in the MA Programme Handbook.
+The course is compulsory for all students on MA Law Degrees.
+Regulations relating to choice of topic, the role of the supervisor and presentation are set out in the Postgraduate Taught Degree Dissertation Guidelines.

-WorkloadStudents are required to attend three research and writing skills sessions over the academic year.
+WorkloadStudents are required to attend research and writing skills sessions over the academic year.